shreyaseebais/LearningReact/NamasteReact/NamasteReact.md

 ### What is babel?
-Babel is in Parcel
+* Babel is called by Parcel.
-babel converts a JSX declaration into React.createElement It's an opensource Javascript compiler.
+* Babel converts a JSX declaration into React.createElement
+* It's an opensource Javascript compiler.

 <div>
 <p align="center">